Genealogy

 -

-MyHeritage (Free / German and English / living people are disabled and can only be viewed with an access code) - Update every new 5'000 individuals
+Geneanet (Free of charge / German and English / Living persons are hidden and can only be viewed with an access code) - Updated with every 5,000 new persons

 -

-Ancestry (with cost / German and English / living people are disabled and can only be viewed with special granted access) / Update every new 5'000 individuals
+Ancestry (subject to charge / German and English / living persons are hidden and can only be viewed with specially granted access) / updated after every 5,000 new persons

-With a voluntary donation everyone can contribute to the financing of The Glarus Family Tree project.
-These donations are used, in order to settle the costs of Web space, Webhosting and domain.
-The webmaster of this website expresses his thanks for your donation.
+Every user can contribute to the financing of the Glarus family tree project with a voluntary donation.
+These donations are used to cover the costs of web space, web hosting and domain.
+The webmaster of this website thanks you for your donation.

-Civil Status: Civil status documents (birth, marriage, divorce, death) have only been recorded by Swiss authorities since 1876.
-Prior to this, civil status was recorded by the Roman Catholic and Protestant (Calvinist and Zwingli) churches.
-You do want to discover which religion an emigrant belonged in Switzerland.
-Records would be held in a Catholic or a Protestant church prior to 1876.
-It is rare for people to change religion upon emigration, so if in doubt, it can be assumed that the religion practiced overseas is the same as in Switzerland.
+Civil status: Civil status documents (birth, marriage, divorce, death) have only been recorded by the Swiss authorities since 1876.
+Before that, civil status was recorded by the Roman Catholic and Protestant churches.
+The first step is to find out which religion an emigrant in Switzerland belonged to.
+The records were kept in a Catholic or Protestant church before 1876.
+It is rare for people to change religion when emigrating, so in case of doubt you can assume that the religion practiced abroad is the same as in Switzerland.

-Place of Origin: Where is the town of origin.
-This refers to city, small town or commune/community where civil documents are kept.
-Town is known as the "Bürgerort”.
-This place of origin is handed down from father to child, and to the wife upon marriage.
-Until recently, a woman would acquire the place of origin from her husband and lose her own.
+Home town: Where is the home town?
+This refers to a city, small town or municipality where civil documents are kept.
+The place of origin is also known as the "place of citizenship".
+This place of origin is passed down from father to child and to wife upon marriage.
+Until recently, a woman had acquired the place of origin from her husband on marriage and lost her own.
+However, this was changed in the last revision of the law.

-There is however one important exception: the places of origin registers only those documents which are sent to them.
-In past centuries when a person emigrated it was very seldom that changes in civil status were reported back to Switzerland and therefore the family registers were not kept up to date.
+However, there is one important exception: the home towns only register the documents that are sent to them.
+In past centuries, when a person emigrated, it was very rare for changes in marital status to be reported to Switzerland and so the family registers could not be kept up to date.

-Switzerland’s data protection regulations have made finding living relatives more complicated.
-The Federal Civil Registry Ordinance requires a cantonal research authorization, which is subject to a fee which is set by the Canton.
-The Swiss law on data protection has been translated into English: Federal Act on Data Protection 235.1
+Switzerland's data protection regulations have made it difficult to search for living relatives.
+The Civil Status Ordinance requires a cantonal research permit, which is subject to a fee set by the canton.
+The Swiss Data Protection Act can be viewed here: Federal Act on Data Protection (FADP)

-The Kubly-Müller volumes with all the family information are archived in the Landesarchiv in Glarus.
+The Kubly-Müller volumes with all the family information are archived in the National Archives in Glarus.

 Landesarchiv des Kantons Glarus